billpcs/billpcs.github.io/_src/posts/2019-04-15-an-intro-to-dpdk-for-mortals.md

 ### Remove: the 'if tx < rx' check

-A check is made like to see if some packets were not transmitted, and if it is true free them.
+A check is made in order to see if some packets were not transmitted, and if that is true to free them.
 Given that this will always be the case in our example, there is no need to test for it. (we only remove the outer `if`, we still want to free the buffers in the `for` loop)

 ```c
 if (unlikely(nb_tx < nb_rx)) {